 Two years later, in 1980, the National Women’s History Project (now known as the National Women’s History Alliance), successfully lobbied for national recognition, and that February, President Jimmy Carter issued the first Presidential Proclamation declaring the week of March 8th “National Women’s History Week.”

 During Women’s History Month, there are many ways you can honor and celebrate some of the most amazing women in history.

 - Read stories of empowering women; Anything from fairy tales to biographies!
 Read the stories of smart, fierce, strong and independent women to your children and teach them that a person’s gender should not define them!
 If you need a few ideas for kids picture books you can find some at Here Wee Read or in this Huff Post article.

 - Buy some Girl Scout Cookies!
 (If you do not have a local connection consider buying cookies from troop 6000 out of New York.
-This troop is entirely made up of girls living in NYC shelters.
-Here is a link to order cookies if you are interested: https://digitalcookie.girlscouts.org/scout/troop6000-161
+You can find a nearby troop using: https://www.girlscouts.org/en/cookies/how-to-buy-cookies.html

 - Donate any unwanted or requested items to your local women’s shelters.
 Search for your local RVA shelters here.

 - Watch a documentary or movie about empowering women!